Workout

 Scientific Evidence.

-2. Effects of Duration and Intensity: Another study in the Journal of Sports Sciences highlighted that both the duration and intensity of steady-state cardio affect cortisol release.
-Longer and more intense sessions resulted in higher cortisol levels compared to shorter, less intense workouts.(2)
+2. Effects of Duration and Intensity: Another study synthesized in the Journal of Sports Sciences showed that steady-state cardiovascular exercise, both in duration and intensity affects cortisol release patterns.
+Longer and more intense sessions increased cortisol levels when compared with shorter, lower intensity sessions.(2)

-3. Impact on Recreational Exercisers: Research published in the Journal of Strength and Conditioning Research indicated that recreational exercisers also experience a rise in cortisol during steady-state cardio.
-However, this increase was not as pronounced as in trained endurance athletes.(3)
+3. Impact on Recreational Exercisers: A study published in the Journal of Strength and Conditioning Research found that recreational exercisers also released cortisol during steady-state cardio although the cortisol increase was less than in trained endurance athletes.(3)

 Cardio